Dosage Form: powder, for oral solution

 Safety and effectiveness in children have not been established.

 The most common adverse reactions to oral potassium salts are nausea, vomiting, abdominal discomfort, and diarrhea.
-Gastrointestinal ulceration and/or bleeding can occur.
 These symptoms are due to irritation of the gastrointestinal tract and are best managed by diluting the preparation further, taking the dose with meals, or reducing the dose.

 The administration of oral potassium salts to persons with normal excretory mechanisms for potassium rarely causes serious hyperkalemia.
 However, if excretory mechanisms are impaired or if potassium is administered too rapidly intravenously, potentially fatal hyperkalemia can result (see Contraindications and Warnings).
 It is important to recognize that hyperkalemia is usually asymptomatic and may be manifested only by an increased serum potassium concentration and characteristic electrocardiographic changes (peaking of T-waves, loss of P-wave, depression of S-T segment and prolongation of the QT interval).
 Late manifestations include muscle paralysis and cardiovascular collapse from cardiac arrest.